emberjs/rfcs/text/0000-embroider-v2-package-format.md

       "app-js": "./app"
     }

-Like the **Own Javascript**, templates are in place in hbs format with any AST transforms already applied.
-Javascript is in ES modules, using only ES latest features.
+Like the **Own Javascript**, the code must be authored as ES modules in **Ember Language Standard**.
 ECMA static and dynamic imports from any **allowed dependency** are supported.
-(Even though the app javascript will be addressable within the _app's_ module namespace, your own imports still resolve relative to your addon.)
+Even though the app javascript will be addressable within the _app's_ module namespace, your own imports still resolve relative to your addon.

 By making `app-js` an explicit key in **Ember package metadata**, our publication format is more durable (you can rearrange the conventional directory structure in the future without breaking the format) and more performant (less filesystem traversal is required to decide whether the package is using the **App Javascript** feature.

 ## Fastboot Javascript

 To provide **Fastboot Javascript**, a package includes the `fastboot-js` key in **Ember package metadata**.
 This works almost identically to **App Javascript**, except it means the given directory will only be merged into the app's namespace when running in Fastboot (server-side rendering) mode.
 This key is a backward compatibility feature that allows addons with a `fastboot` directory to express their needs.

+New v2 packages don't need to use `fastboot-js` because they can use the macro system to branch between browser and server implementations.

 ## CSS